christian-brindley/journey-testing/README.md

 | serviceAccountId         | The service account ID downloaded from the AIC administration console                                                   |                                            |
 | serviceAccountPrivateKey | The full service account private key JWT downloaded from the AIC administration console                                 |                                            |

+## Allow cookie access

+Some of the Postman requests require access to cookies - for example to clear cookies at the start of a journey, and check cookies at the end.
+In order to allow this, the Postman cookie settings need to be updated to allow access to cookies for the domain name of your AIC tenant.
+Refer to the [Postman documentation](https://learning.postman.com/docs/sending-requests/response-data/cookies/#use-the-cookie-manager) for details.

 ## Run the tests

 Run the collection folders in the order in which they appear in the collection to